¿´Æ¬¿ñÈË

 Head

-New in post in January 2025 is Helen Wilkinson, formerly the head of Brighton College Abu Dhabi and co-director of a top Swiss boarding school.
-She has been dedicated to inspiring pupils to be the best they can be for over 30 years, having worked as a houseparent, head of English and headmistress of numerous 3-18 schools.
-Helen understands the benefits of a full boarding experience, and the joy that can be sparked through top quality teaching and learning at all ages.
-She is dedicated to ensure that all pupils are exposed to wealth of opportunities to enhance their development.
+She understands the benefits of a full boarding experience, and the joy that can be sparked through top quality teaching and learning at all ages.
+She is dedicated to ensuring that all pupils are exposed to a wealth of opportunities to enhance their development.

 Deputy head of teaching and learning is the seriously impressive Melanie Lewis, who has completely modernised the way pupils are taught.